Table of Contents

 #8 Make a collection of quotes

-Are there any quotes that inspire you or help you feel a little better when you’re having a hard day?
+Are there any quotes that inspire you or help you feel better when you’re having a hard day?
 Create a note on your phone with favorite quotes, and keep adding to it as you find more.

 Here’s a list of awesome quotes to get you started: 120 Positive Daily Affirmations for Happiness (w/ Science!)